Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 ## Weapon attributes

-### Agility
+### Weapon speed modifiers

 The game has three weapon attributes - Agility, Potency and Precision - which give a percentage based buff or a debuff to your character's attack speed.
 Agility can be boosted up to lv.
 10, but Potency and Precision are golden attributes that only have one level.

+#### Agility

-I did some testing to figure out just how much these attributes actually change attack speed by observing the frames of Orochi X's ground special at different levels of Agility.
+I observed the frames of Orochi X's ground special at different levels of Agility to see what kind of an impact it actually has.
 It turns out the logic behind Agility is a bit stranger than expected.
-Here's a table to illustrate it:
+Here's a table to illustrate:

 | Agility | Lv.
 1 | Lv.
 2 | Lv.
 3 | Lv.
 4 | Lv.
 5 | Lv.
 6 | Lv.
 7 | Lv.
 8 | Lv.
 9 | Lv.
 10 |
 | ------- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ----- | ------ |